bitrise-io/devcenter/_articles/en/reviews/test-reports.md

 Test Reports display the most important information about all the tests you ran on the **Test Summary** tab.
 You will see all the tests you ran, their duration, and their results.
 You can also click on the tabs of the individual tests to see their details.

+To filter tests based on their results, open the menu on the top right, which is set to **All** by default.

 ![](/img/Test_add-on-3.png)

 To access the results of a particular test: